-Join Alan Demafiles for an in-depth discussion in this video Modeling and texturing a flag, part of Cloth Simulations for Motion Graphics in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Modeling and texturing a flag, part of Cinema 4D: Cloth Simulations for Motion Graphics.

 - Okay, here we're going to see how to set up a simple flag with enough geometry for deformation.
 We'll also create a texture template, so we can easily change out our flag images.
 As we discussed in previous chapters, it's important to create the shape of your flag with enough geometry to allow for good deformations to happen in the cloth.
 I'm going to create a new flag object.
 We're going to use a plane for this.
 And the orientation, I'm going to set to -Z. This blue arrow away from us is positive Z. The blue arrow facing towards us is -Z.

 So with that flag facing towards us, I'm going to alter the width to become 1920 by 1080.
 And that's partially arbitrary.
 I mean, it can be any shape you want, but I figure in this case, we're going to be using static textures to use as our flag image, but if later on down the line we decide to use HD footage or animations, we can easily repopulate that, and it will fit accordingly.
 So with my plane selected, I'm going to go over here to Display and Gouraud Shading Lines.
 That will let us see the geometry itself.

 You'll notice that it's rectangular in nature.
 I generally like to keep this as square as possible, so I'm going to up the width segments to 35, and that will get us some more square polygons inside of our flag.
 Let's go ahead and rename this Flag.
 And we'll also make this editable by hitting this icon here.
 Last thing we want to do is just kind of get a sense of the scale of this thing, how big is this really in our scene.
 So we're going to come here to Figure and drop that guy in.